hmans/hmans_me/site/posts/2017-05-04-ancient-web-developer-goes-javascript.html.md

 My friends, terrible things are afoot: **I have been diving, no, delving into the wondrous world of JavaScript**.
 Yes, JavaScript, the language and ecosystem I have been tirelessly mocking for the last decade or two!
 Shocking, I know.

 See, a while back [this blog post][ancient] was making the rounds.
 It threw the term "Ancient Web Developer" at me. **Imagine my rage!** I was not happy.
-After flipping some tables and probably insulting some random people on Twitter (I don't remember, but it happens), I returned to my computer and had an epiphany:
+After flipping some tables and probably insulting some random people on Twitter (I don't remember, but it happens), I returned to my computer, read the rest of the article, and had an epiphany:

 **The author was right.**